 Here's the west entrance at 9 o'clock.
 It's been rebuilt twice in the 20th century, first in 1912 by St. Claire Wallace, the ex-policeman, then again in 1995 by the NMMZ (National Museums and Monuments of Zimbabwe) because it seemed about to collapse.
-It's impressive if it's the first entrance you see; it's the second or third, or if you see it again after seeing the others, it looks crushingly heavy.
+It's impressive if it's the first entrance you see; if you see it again after seeing the others, it looks crushingly heavy.

 There are lots of ruined buildings outside the Great Enclosure.

 Modern or original?
-The existence of corners hints at somebody's efforts at restoration.
+The existence of corners hints at recent restoration.

 Think a Shona village survives on the site?
-These huts, with traditional crafts on display, were the idea of Lillian Hodges, director of the National Museums of Southern Rhodesia from 1959 to 1973.
-(J. Desmond Clark says in a video interview with Timothy Troy that she was a skilled amateur archaeologist who had worked with her husband.
+These huts, with traditional crafts on display, were the idea of Lillian Hodges, director of national museums from 1959 to 1973.
+J. Desmond Clark says in a video interview with Timothy Troy that Hodges was a skilled amateur archaeologist who had worked with her husband.
 He had died suddenly, possibly poisoned by a disgruntled servant.
-She succeeded him as director of the National Museums but eventually retired to running a bookshop in Masvingo.
-Clark recalled that until her death she lived there alone with a huge dog.)
+She succeeded him as director of National Museums but eventually retired to running a bookshop in Masvingo.
+Clark recalled that until her death she lived there alone with a huge dog.

 The "village" was originally located between the mountain and the Great Enclosure but was burned during the civil war.
-It was rebuilt on a new site in 1988 but had a rocky history, closing in 1997 and reopening in 2002.
+It was rebuilt on a new site in 1988 but closed in 1997 and reopened in 2002.
 The idea was to have potters and smiths and healers and musicians demonstrate their skills, but there are very few visitors and the "villagers" are actually employees of the museum, and could be--and have been--dismissed, as was a sculptor, Simon Nyanda, whose work apparently offended visitors.
 Fontein writes (p.
 203) that "all the village performers and occupants are required to sign a contract with NMMZ, which enforces a strict code of conduct, allows only very limited leave, and only one day of notice in event of discharge."

-Fontein, whose sympathies clearly lie with the villagers living in the vicinity, writes (p.
-181) the policy underlying management of Great Zimbabwe is "driven more by financial concerns and the needs of international heritage organisations than by the concerns of local communities."
+Fontein writes (p.
+181) that the policy underlying management of Great Zimbabwe is "driven more by financial concerns and the needs of international heritage organisations than by the concerns of local communities."

-So did Sheppard's, now demolished but leaving behind this Great Zimbabwean staircase.
+So for a while did Sheppard's, now demolished but leaving behind this faux-Great Zimbabwe staircase.
 Sheppard came from the English town of Grimsby, joined the South African Police in 1904, then came to Fort Victoria (Masvingo) to work in the Victoria Hotel.
-Early in the 1930s Sheppard built his own near the ruins and on a site appropriately still called Sheppard's Plot.
+Early in the 1930s he built his own hotel near the ruins and on a site appropriately still called Sheppard's Plot.
 He died in 1952 of blackwater fever, a virulent malaria.
 The hotel site adjoins a newer property, the Lodge at the Ancient City, whose bungalows mimic a Shona village.

 Here's a much bigger relic of colonial rule.
 It's the Kyle Dam, completed in 1961 and about five miles east of Great Zimbabwe.
 The dam irrigates sugarcane grown on an industrial scale about 60 miles downstream, around the town of Triangle.